Alice Waddington

-Alice Waddington (born July 31, 1990) is a Spanish film director, writer, photographer and costume designer having developed most of her work in the field of modern cinema.
-Her directing style is defined by a contemporary approach to the golden era of large-scale-studio genre films (1920s–1970s) in production companies such as Hammer Films or Universal's Creature Features; mixed with current surreal humor and sometimes including musical cinema.
+Alice Waddington (born July 31, 1990) is a Spanish film director, writer, photographer and costume designer.
+Her directing style is rooted in heightened genre cinema, combining visceral action, psychological horror, and dark humor within stylized, character-driven worlds.
+Her work emphasizes physical storytelling, choreographed movement, and tonal control, allowing moments of surrealism to coexist with large-scale spectacle.

 Early life

 Waddington was born Irene Lago Clavero on July 31, 1990, in Bilbao, Spain.
 Her father is a Catalan forensic psychiatrist and her mother a Galician teacher.
-She grew up in the San Mamés neighborhood of Bilbao.
+She grew up in the then blue-collar San Mamés neighborhood of Bilbao.

 Waddington adopted her stage name at sixteen, while assisting director of photography Quique López.
-At 18, she studied advertising at UPV-EHU University where she started capturing promotion stills and directing fashion films as a photographer and assistant of photography for the Spanish editions of Harper's Bazaar, Neo2 and others.
+At 18, she studied advertising at UPV-EHU University where she started capturing promotion stills and directing fashion films as a photographer for the Spanish editions of Harper's Bazaar, Neo2 and others.

 Waddington currently lives and is based in Los Angeles.